pamflow-org/pamflow/docs/source/tutorial/species_detection.md

 ## Species detection

-Here you will learn how to use pamflow for automatic species detection and identification in the collected audios, filter for the custom list of target species and store segments of the audios having relavant animal vocalizations.
+You are almost completing your assigned tasks for The Guaviare Project.
+In ths new section you will learn how **pamflow** can be a great help for the remaining duites.
+Specifically, you will learn how to use **pamflow** for automatic species detection and identification in the collected audios, filter for the custom list of target species and store segments of the audios having relavant animal vocalizations.

 ***Table of Contents***: